 We received nearly 400 people's thoughts on the Possible Discussion Ideas Topics.
 We had great attendance, with over 200 community members coming out to discuss ideas and become part of engagement in Surrey.

 Speakers and keynotes from the Community Summit appeared live online, through the City of Surrey's Google+ .
 Hear the Mayor's Address, and from keynote speakers Gordon Hume and Matt Hern.

 Municipal 101 – Getting to know City Hall

 How does the City of Surrey work?
 Who is responsible for what?
-Sit down with City staff from various departments and learn about what they do and how you can work together.
+Participants sat down with City staff from various departments and learned about what they do and how we can work together.

 Community Gardens and Urban Gardening